meadowstress/Arduino_Watering_System/README.md

 With the current ressources of an Arduino Uno further feature development is pretty limited.
 So in the future activities will be limited.
 And if time allows I will spend my energy in better unit tests and refactoring work.

+You'll find the website of this repository here: https://meadowstress.github.io/Arduino_Watering_System/

 ![FileStructure](docs/images/FileStructure.png)